Generic name: colestipol [ koe-LES-ti-pol ]

 if you have a vitamin A, D, E, or K deficiency.

-Colestipol is not expected to harm an unborn baby when taken at recommended doses.
-However, taking colestipol can make it harder for your body to absorb certain vitamins that are needed during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant while taking this medicine.
+Colestid Flavored is not expected to harm an unborn baby when taken at recommended doses.
+However, taking this medicine can make it harder for your body to absorb certain vitamins that are needed during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant while taking Colestid Flavored.

-Taking colestipol can make it harder for your body to absorb certain vitamins that are important if you are nursing a baby.
-Do not take colestipol without telling your doctor if you are breast-feeding a baby.
+Taking Colestid Flavored can make it harder for your body to absorb certain vitamins that are important if you are nursing a baby.
+Do not take this medicine without telling your doctor if you are breast-feeding a baby.

 Some forms of colestipol may contain phenylalanine.
-Talk to your doctor before using colestipol if you have phenylketonuria (PKU).
+Talk to your doctor before using Colestid Flavored if you have phenylketonuria (PKU).

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose to make sure you get the best results.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Do not crush, chew, or break colestipol tablet.
+Do not crush, chew, or break Colestid Flavored tablet.
 Swallow it whole.
 Swallow only one tablet at a time.

 Take the tablet with a full glass of water.